Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Abstract

 \section{Abstract}

-The ongoing integration of renewable generation and distributed energy resources introduces new challenges to distribution grid operation.
-Due to the increasing volatility and uncertainty, distribution system operators are seeking concepts to enable more active management and control.
-Flexibility markets offer a platform for economically efficient trading of electricity flexibility between distribution system operators and other participants.
-The integration of cyber, physical and market domains of multiple participants makes flexibility markets a system of cyber-physical systems.
+The ongoing integration of renewable generation and distributed energy resources introduces new challenges to distribution network operation.
+Due to the increasing volatility and uncertainty, \glspl{DSO} are seeking concepts to enable more active management and control. \Glspl{FM} offer a platform for economically efficient trading of electricity flexibility between \glspl{DSO} and other participants.
+The integration of cyber, physical and market domains of multiple participants makes \glspl{FM} a system of \glspl{CPS}.
 While cross-domain integration sets the foundation for efficient deployment of flexibility, it introduces new physical and cyber vulnerabilities to participants.
-This work provides a systematic overview of threat scenarios for the cyber-physical systems of flexibility markets.
-Results reveal several remaining security challenges across all domains, that require more attention.
-Based on the threat scenarios and a novel generic monitoring requirements model, monitoring concepts for secure participation of distribution system operators in flexibility markets are proposed.
-By highlighting approaches to tackle identified challenges, this work provides new directions for further investigations, and takes important steps towards secure implementation of flexibility markets.
+This work systematically formulates threat scenarios for the \glspl{CPS} of \glspl{FM}, revealing several remaining security challenges across all domains.
+Based on the threat scenarios, unresolved monitoring requirements for secure participation of \glspl{DSO} in \glspl{FM} are identified, providing the basis for future works that address these gaps with new technical concepts.